Researchers and students

 - Present Knowledge Based Workshops to Faculties, Schools or Research Groups, these workshops can be tailored to cover specific topics and, if required, can include presentations by other University departments including Research Office, Finance, HR and if suitable, industry representatives.

-NI works closely with other University of Newcastle departments and affiliated entities that can further support researchers and students including:
+KEE works closely with other University of Newcastle departments and affiliated entities that can further support researchers and students including:

 The NSW Energy and Resources Knowledge Hub is an initiative of the NSW Government to support NSW business by sharing knowledge and expertise that helps overcome challenges in the energy and resources sector.
 Led by NIER and harnessing the power of key stakeholders from industry, research and government, the Hub provides access to new tools, services and pathways to accelerate technology and business development.